All Episodes

 So how do you make a claim this powerful when the data doesn't seem to be that mature yet?

-Well, I think there are certain places where it's just pretty mature.
+Well, I think there's certain places where it is pretty mature.

-We have two really large Harvard studies linking dairy products with prostate cancer, which is one of the most common cancers we have for men, and the risk is increased by somewhere between 34 and 60 percent for the dairy consuming men.
+We have two really large Harvard studies linking dairy products with prostate cancer, which is one of the most common cancers we have for men.

 Then with heart disease, dairy is the biggest source of saturated fat, the bad fat in the diet.